KDE/documentation-docs-kdenlive-org/user_interface/customizing_interface.rst

 -----------------

 Once you have arranged the :term:`widgets<widget>` to your liking you can save the layout via :menuselection:`Menu --> View --> Save Layout`.
 A dialog windows opens where you can name the new layout.
 If you enter the name of an existing layout a warning will appear but you can overwrite the layout.

+The current layout is saved within the Kdenlive project file.

 It is good practice and very helpful to have different layouts for the different tasks of post-production.
 See the :ref:`ui-workspace_layouts` chapter for more details.